AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 >[!NOTE]
 >
->The maximum default value for each downloaded image using personalized URL and attached in email is 100,000 bytes.
-When downloading the image(s) to process the email for sending a proof, if the size of an image exceeds this value or if there is a downloading issue, the messsage cannot be sent.
-This option can be configured from [the list of Campaign Classic options](../../installation/using/configuring-campaign-options.md#delivery).
+>To avoid performance issue, if you include images downloaded on the fly from a personalized URL as [attachment](../../delivery/using/attaching-files.md), each image size cannot exceed 100,000 bytes by default.
+This threshold can be configured from [the list of Campaign Classic options](../../installation/using/configuring-campaign-options.md#delivery).

 **Example: sending a message with images {#example--sending-a-message-with-images}**